shadowsocks/shadowsocks/README.md

 Install
 -------

-You'll have a client on your local machine, and install a server on a remote server.
+You'll have a client on your local side, and setup a server on a remote server.

 ### Client